site logo

 Before Sharpsburg

 He was a laborer in England, and arrived in New York from Liverpool in 1846.
-By 1861 he was living in Texas and enlisted in Company A, 4th Texas Infantry in Guadalupe County in June.
-He was ill and finally joined his Regiment in Northern Virginia in August 1862.
-He was assigned as scout and courier to General Hood, date not given.
+By 1861 he was living in Texas and enlisted in Company A, 4th Texas Infantry at Camp Clark in Guadalupe County on 11 July 1861.
+He was ill and finally joined his Regiment in Northern Virginia in May 1862.
+He was assigned as scout and courier to General Hood on 1 September.

 On the Campaign